Skip to content

 Special computers

-In case of special machines (such as the cuda workstation or icub laptop) you must follow further steps in order to complete the installation:
+In the case of special machines (such as the CUDA workstation or icub laptop) you must follow further steps in order to complete the installation: